pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

 ## Definition

-In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories in a repository** at a point in time.
+In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories across repositories** at a point in time.
+A commit contains **sub-commits** in each repository it includes.
+These sub-commits are more like Git commits, recording the state of a single repository's file system.
-Unlike Git commits, Pachyderm commits are centralized and transactional.
+Unlike Git commits, however, Pachyderm sub-commits are centralized and transactional.
-You can start a commit by running the `pachctl start commit` command, make changes to the repository (`put file`, `delete file`, ...), and close the commit by running the `pachctl finish commit` command.
-After the commit is finished, Pachyderm saves the new state of the repository.
+You can start a commit by running the `pachctl start commit` command with reference to a specific repository.
+At this point, sub-commits in all downstream repositories are also added to the commit, waiting on input data.
+After you're done making changes to the repository (`put file`, `delete file`, ...), you can finish your modifications by running the `pachctl finish commit` command.
+This command saves your changes and closes that repository's sub-commit, indicating the data is ready for processing by downstream pipelines.

 !!!
 Warning
-    `start commit` can only be used on input repos (i.e. repos without [provenance](./provenance.md)).
+    `start commit` can only be used on source repos (i.e. repos without [provenance](./provenance.md)).
-    You cannot manually start a commit in a pipeline [output or meta repo](./repo.md).
+    You cannot manually start a commit from a pipeline [output or meta repo](./repo.md).

-When you create a new commit, the **previous commit on which the new commit is based becomes the parent** of the new commit.
+When you create a new commit, the **sub-commit at the head of each branch becomes the parent** of each corresponding sub-commit, by default containing the same repository state.
 Your repo history consists of those parent-child relationships between your data commits.

 !!!
 Note
-    An initial commit has `<none>` as a parent.
+    An initial sub-commit has `<none>` as a parent.

-Additionally, **commits have an "origin"**.
+Additionally, **sub-commits have an "origin"**.
-You can see an origin as the answer to: **"What triggered the production of this commit"**.
+You can see an origin as the answer to: **"What triggered the production of this sub-commit"**.

 That origin can be of 3 types:

 - `USER`: The commit is the result of a user change (`put file`, `update pipeline`, `delete file`...)
 !!!
 Info
     Every initial change is a `USER` change.
 - `AUTO`: Pachyderm's pipelines are data-driven.
 A data commit to a data repository may trigger downstream processing jobs in your pipeline(s).
 The output commits from triggered jobs will be of type `AUTO`.
-- `ALIAS`: Neither `USER` nor `AUTO` - `ALIAS` commits are essentially empty commits.
+- `ALIAS`: Neither `USER` nor `AUTO` - `ALIAS` commits are essentially placeholder commits.
     They have the same content as their parent commit and are mainly used for [global IDs]().

 !!!
 Warning "Important Note"
-    **All commits must exist on exactly one branch**.
+    To track provenance, Pachyderm requires **all sub-commits to belong to exactly one branch**.
-    When moving a commit from one [branch](./branch.md) to another, Pachyderm creates an alias commit on the other branch.
+    When moving a sub-commit from one [branch](./branch.md) to another, Pachyderm creates an alias sub-commit on the other branch.

-Each commit has an identifier (ID) that you can reference in the `<repo>@<commitID>` format.
+Each commit has an alphanumeric identifier (ID).
+You can reference its sub-commits as `<repo>@<commitID>`, or `<repo>@<branch>=<commitID>` if the commit has multiple branches from the same repo.

-You can obtain information about commits in a repository by running `list commit <repo>` or `inspect commit <commitID>`.
+You can obtain information about all commits in Pachyderm by running `list commit` or `inspect commit <commitID>`.
+To restrict to a particular repository, use `list commit <repo>`, `list commit <repo>@<branch>`, or `inspect commit <repo>@<commitID>`.

 ## List commits
+The `pachctl list commit` command returns list of all commits, along with the number of sub-commits they contain, when they were created, and when a sub-commit was most recently modified.

+!!! example
+    ```shell
+    pachctl list commit
+    ```

+    **System Response:**

+    ```shell
+    ID                               COMMITS PROGRESS CREATED        MODIFIED
+    c6d7be4a13614f2baec2cb52d14310d0 7       ▇▇▇▇▇▇▇▇ 13 seconds ago 13 seconds ago
+    385b70f90c3247e69e4bdadff12e44b2 7       ▇▇▇▇▇▇▇▇ 2 hours ago    13 seconds ago
+    ```

-The `pachctl list commit repo@branch` command returns the list of commits in the given branch of a repo.
+The `pachctl list commit <repo>@<branch>` command returns the sub-commits in the given branch of a repo, including all commits.

 !!! example
     ```shell